Urstadt Biddle Properties: History

 In 2014, the company acquired two properties in Greenwich, Connecticut for $47.4 million.
-One property was a 48,000-square-foot mixed-use property on East Putnam Avenue in Cos Cob, Connecticut.
-The second property was in Old Greenwich, Connecticut on Route 1.
+One property was a 48,000-square-foot mixed-use property on East Putnam Avenue (Route 1) in Cos Cob, Connecticut.
+The second property was in Old Greenwich, Connecticut on Arcadia Road.
 It included an 18,200-square-foot building with Kings Food Markets as tenant.

 Also in 2014, the company purchased 4 shopping centers in New Jersey for $124.5 million.
 The 4 centers were the Midland Park Shopping Center in Midland Park, New Jersey (130,000 square feet); the Pompton Lakes Town Square (125,000 square feet); the Cedar Hill Shopping Center (43,000 square feet); and the Meadtown Shopping Center in Kinnelon, New Jersey (77,000 square feet).

 On March 1, 2017, the company sold 60 S. Broadway, White Plains, New York for $53 million to Lennar.
 The 3.53-acre site included the former Westchester Pavilion.
 The sale was the 3rd highest priced sale in Westchester County, New York in 2017.

 Charles D. Urstadt was named chairman of the company effective January 1, 2019.
 Urstadt was first elected to the company's board of directors in 1997 and elected vice chairman in 2017.
 Prior to joining the company, he was a real estate executive with Halstead Property, Brown Harris Stevens and Pearce, Urstadt, Mayer & Greer.
 He succeeded his father, Charles J. Urstadt, who remained on the board of directors as chairman emeritus until his death in 2020.

+On May 18, 2023, Urstadt Biddle Properties and Regency Centers Corporation announced that the two companies will merge.
+Under the terms of the agreement, Urstadt Biddle will be acquired by Regency.
+The transaction was valued at approximately $1.4 billion, including the assumption of debt and preferred stock.
+At the time of the announcement, the transaction was expected to close in the third quarter or early in the fourth quarter of 2023.

+In a news release, Willing L. Biddle, CEO of Urstadt Biddle said: “"Regency has a long, successful history of being a sector and industry leader in the ownership and operation of high-quality shopping centers around the country, with one of the best-regarded teams in the REIT industry.
+I have no doubt that our portfolio will be in great hands under Regency leadership, and as a future Regency shareholder I look forward to the scale and platform benefits that the combination of our two companies will provide.”

+At the time of the announcement, Urstadt Biddle’s portfolio of 77 properties included extensive holdings in Connecticut including Ridgeway Shopping Center in Stamford, New Milford Plaza, Danbury Square, The Dock in Stratford, Shelton Square, Goodwives Shopping Center in Darien, High Ridge Center in Stamford and Gateway Center in Wilton.
+Regency CEO Lisa Palmer called the portfolio “irreplaceable assets.”

+Regency Centers announced the merger was complete on August 18, 2023.
+Urstadt Biddle shareholders approved the transaction at a special meeting of shareholders on August 16, 2023.